 Øster Farimagsgade 5 opg.
-B, Postb, 1014 København K, 15, Bygning: 15.0.17
+B, 10 Øster Farimagsgade 5, Bygning: 10-0-25

-Previous research projects have been funded by the Wellcome Trust, the Bill and Melinda Gates Foundation, the World Bank, the Norwegian Research Council and the ESRC-DFID Joint Fund for Poverty Alleviation Research.
-I am a principal investigator at the Manicaland Centre for Public Health Research in Zimbabwe.
+Previous research projects have been funded by the EU/H2020, the World Health Organisation, the Danish Research Council, Wellcome Trust, the Bill and Melinda Gates Foundation, the World Bank, the Norwegian Research Council and the ESRC-DFID Joint Fund for Poverty Alleviation Research.
+Morten is a principal investigator at the Manicaland Centre for Public Health Research in Zimbabwe.

 Undervisnings- og vejledningsområder